justintadlock/members/readme.txt

 * **Shortcodes:** Shortcodes to control who has access to content.
 * **Widgets:**  A login form widget and users widget to show in your theme's sidebars.
 * **Private Site:** You can make your site and its feed completely private if you want.
-* **Plugin Integration:** Members is the #1 recommended plugin by WordPress developers.
+* **Plugin Integration:** Members is highly recommended by  other WordPress developers.
 Many existing plugins integrate their custom roles and caps directly into it.

+For more info, vist the [Members plugin home page](http://themehybrid.com/plugin/members).

 ### Like this plugin?